 We spoke with people, relatives and staff and gathered information relating to the management of the service.
 We reviewed a range of records.
-This included 12 care plans.
-We spoke with 5 people living at the service and 1 visiting relative.
-We also spoke with 7 members of staff, including the registered manager, a registered nurse, care staff, administration staff and ancillary staff.
+This included 6 care plans.
+We spoke with 6 people living at the service.
+We also spoke with 7 members of staff, including the nominated individual, the registered manager, a registered nurse, care staff and ancillary staff.
+We spoke with 2 relatives over the telephone.